 Oberlin College, as an academic and residential community, is strictly a walking and biking campus.
 Residence halls and College Village Housing apartments are within a 10-minute walk and a few blocks from the central campus and academic buildings.
 We ask you to support our management of available parking spaces by registering your vehicle, properly displaying the parking permit sticker, and parking within marked spaces in areas designated only for the permit issued.
 Not being able to park close to a desired location does not excuse a violation of published parking regulations.

 Recognizing the role of vehicle use as part of Oberlin’s dedication to supporting environmental sustainability, we encourage all members of our community to assess their need for a vehicle on campus and to participate in alternative transportation methods.
-These methods include using bicycles and the services of the Oberlin Bike Co-op; ride-sharing; CarShare and other alternatives suggested on the Oberlin College Environmental Policy, which may be found at the Office of Environmental Sustainability’s Governance and Policy page.
+These methods include using bicycles and the services of the Oberlin Bike Co-op; ride-sharing; CarShare, and other alternatives suggested on the Oberlin College Environmental Policy, which may be found on the Office of Environmental Sustainability’s Governance and Policy page.

 Parking Registration and Forms

-Parking Registration form are now found on OberView as Campus Safety no longer accepts paper registration forms.
-To access the registration forms, please go to OberView (link below) and then choose the appropriate button, either Parking Registration for Students or Parking Registration for Faculty and Staff.
+Parking Registration forms are now found on OberView as Campus Safety no longer accepts paper registration forms.
+To access the registration forms, please go to OberView (link below) and choose the appropriate button, either Parking Registration for Students or Parking Registration for Faculty and Staff.
 You do not have to log into OberView to access these buttons and submit the online form.

 To appeal a Campus Parking Ticket, please fill in the form, print it, and bring the completed form to the Campus Safety Office.